InsultingPros/DoshFix/README.md

 At the moment of 2021.04.07 there are no dependencies.

-Use [KFCmdlet and it's batches](https://github.com/InsultingPros/KFCmdlet) for easy compilation.
+Use [KF Compile Tool](https://github.com/InsultingPros/KFCompileTool) for easy compilation.

 **EditPackages**